HashTucE/Alerts/README.md

     - enter `mvn clean install` command to compile, test, package and install properly the project
     - enter `mvn spring-boot:run`command to start the API

+To interrupt the execution of the running Spring Boot process and stop the server, enter the combination `Ctrl + C`.

 # Send request to the API

 1. Install [Postman](https://www.postman.com/downloads/)